deseven/1000xTRANSLATE/README.md

 Pulls translated strings from Google Sheets or local file and inserts them into the game data in `RES_DIR`.

 ### Boom Boom Build
-Imports resources from `RES_DIR` into the game files, outputs changed bundles ready to be replaced in the game directory.
+Imports resources from `RES_DIR` into the game files, outputs changed bundles ready to be replaced in the game directory or builds a standalone patcher.

 ## Prerequisites